SuleimanFarah/sunpy/GSoC-2021-Amarjit-Singh-Gaba.md

 ### **Availability**
 ---
 As stated above, there are 2 occasions when I might not be available, on my exams, and on my sister’s wedding, but other than that I am available full time.
-I won’t be doing any Summer Internship neither going for any trip, so can commit full time to this project, around ~40 hours per week, but if more needed I am more than happy to do that.
+I won’t be doing any Summer Internship neither going for any trip, so can commit easily around ~18 hours per week, but if more needed I am more than happy to do that.
 After my exams on June 9, 2021, my academic semester would be officially over and won’t start until September.